openiddict/openiddict-documentation/guide/migration.md

 ```

 ---------------------------
-# Migrate to OpenIddict RC2
+# Migrate to OpenIddict 1.0/2.0 rc2

-## What's new in OpenIddict RC2?
+## What's new?

 The full list of changes can be found [here](https://github.com/openiddict/openiddict-core/milestone/8?closed=1).
 It includes **bug fixes** (including a bug fix in the refresh token handling)
 and new features like **application permissions**, that allow limiting the OpenID Connect features (endpoints and flows) an application is able to use.

-**Migrating to OpenIddict RC2 (`1.0.0-rc2-final` and `2.0.0-rc2-final`) requires making changes in your database**: existing properties have been reworked
+**Migrating to OpenIddict rc2 (`1.0.0-rc2-final` and `2.0.0-rc2-final`) requires making changes in your database**: existing properties have been reworked
 (e.g [to work around a MySQL limitation](https://github.com/openiddict/openiddict-core/issues/497)) and new ones have been added to support the new features.
 This procedure is quite easy and only requires a few minutes.

+> [!TIP]
-> Note: this guide assumes your application uses the OpenIddict Entity Framework Core 2.x stores.
+> This guide assumes your application uses the OpenIddict Entity Framework Core 2.x stores.
 If you use a custom store, changes will have to be made manually.
-A list of added/updated/renamed columns is available at the end of this guide.
+> A list of added/updated/renamed columns is available at the end of this guide.

 ## Ensure migrations are correctly enabled for your project

-**Before migrating to OpenIddict RC2, make sure migrations are already enabled for your application**.
+**Before migrating to OpenIddict rc2, make sure migrations are already enabled for your application**.
 If you have a `Migrations`
 folder in your application root folder and an `__EFMigrationsHistory` table in your database, you're good to go.

 If you don't have these Entity Framework Core artifacts, migrations are likely not enabled.
 To fix that, add the following entries in your `.csproj`: